lareza-farhan-wanaghi/creating-linux-users-and-running-a-go-http-server-on-an-eC2-instance/readme.md

-# Creating Linux Users & Running an HTTP Server on an EC2 Instance
+# Creating Linux Users & Running an HTTP Server on an AWS EC2 Instance

 ## Problem Statement
 - Create a VM and establish an SSH connection to the VM created.